Find Cheap Health Insurance Quotes in Virginia

 The size of your family, as well as the age of each person insured by the policy, will directly impact the cost of a health insurance plan.
 Children ages 14 and under typically have a flat cost of coverage, but those 15 and older will face increasing premiums based on their age.

-For instance, if you get married and add your 40-year-old spouse to your Silver health insurance plan, your premiums will increase by an average of $512 per month in Virginia.
-But if you add your 12-year-old child to a policy, the average increase in monthly premiums will be $306.
-So a family of five would pay $614 more per month for a Silver health plan, on average, than a family of three, assuming two adults are covered.
+For instance, if you get married and add your 40-year-old spouse to your Silver health insurance plan, your premiums will increase by an average of $425 per month in Virginia.
+But if you add your 12-year-old child to a policy, the average increase in monthly premiums will be $255.
+So a family of five (with three children under 15) would pay $509 more per month for a Silver health plan, on average, than a family of three, assuming two adults are covered.

 Health insurance rate changes in Virginia

 The health insurance rates and plan information used in this analysis were sourced from the Centers for Medicare & Medicaid Services (CMS) website.
-In our analysis, ValuePenguin determined the average rates by metal tier, family size and region by referencing cost data from the CMS Public Use Files (PUF).
+In our analysis, ValuePenguin determined the average rates by plan tier, age, family size and region by referencing cost data from the CMS public use files (PUFs).
+Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.